The Partisanship of Financial Regulators

 Date Written: June 1, 2023

-We analyze the partisanship of Securities and Exchange Commissioners (SEC) and members of the Federal Reserve Board of Governors (Fed).
+We analyze the partisanship of Commissioners at the SEC and Governors at the Federal Reserve Board.
 Using the language-based approach of Gentzkow, Shapiro, and Taddy (Econometrica, 2019), we identify partisan phrases in Congress, such as “red tape” and “climate change,” and observe their usage among regulators.
-Although the Fed has remained relatively non-partisan throughout our sample period (1930-2016), we find that partisanship among SEC Commissioners rose to an all-time high in the most recent period.
-Finally, we document a negative relation between partisanship and future enforcement actions and rulemaking activity, consistent with partisanship leading to gridlock.
+Although the Fed has remained relatively non-partisan throughout our sample period (1930-2019), we find that partisanship among SEC Commissioners rose recently to an all-time high, driven by more-partisan Commissioners replacing less-partisan ones.
+This recent partisanship at the SEC appears in both the language of new SEC rules and the voting behavior of SEC Commissioners.

 Keywords: Partisanship, Financial Regulation, Textual Analysis